AndrewMathas/gitcat/README.rst

 optional arguments:
-  -h, --help            show this help message and exit -l, --local           Only compare with local repositories -u {no,normal,all}, --untracked-files {no,normal,all}
+  -h, --help            show this help message and exit -l, --local           Only compare with local repositories -u CHOICE, --untracked-files CHOICE
-                        Show untracked files using git status mode -q, --quiet           only print "important" messages
+                        Show untracked files using git status mode (all, no, or normal) -q, --quiet           only print "important" messages

-Print the status of all of the repositories in the catalogue
+Print the status of all of the repositories in the catalogue Author

-Author
 ======